 Students enrolled at Columbia Basin College should obtain a student identification card.
 A student ID card is required for checking out library materials, including laptops, and using the Student Recreation Center.
 Student ID cards may also be used to participate in College and community activities.
-Further information may be obtained at columbiabasin.edu/idcard.
+Further information is available on the Student ID Card webpage.